zaxx1/playdawn/README.md

   - Auto Send Keep-Alive Every 5 Minutes
   - Multi Accounts With Threads

+- Note: Dawn Server may be experiencing problems receiving requests, please be patient.

 ## Requiremnets

 - Make sure you have Python3.9 or higher installed and pip.